 Few personal accounts or archival material from the Stonewall riots actually exist.
 This resource offers a fresh account of those fateful nights through rare recordings unearthed from the archives of StoryCorps, featuring people who were there as the uprising began 50 years ago.

-Use this timeline lesson to teach students about important leaders and events throughout LGBTQ American history.
-This activity allows for the sharing of these often untold stories and also facilitates a much needed discussion about the erasure of LGBTQ history and the value of critical thinking in history classes.
+Use this timeline lesson to teach students about important leaders and events throughout LGBTQIA+ American history.
+This activity allows for the sharing of these often untold stories and also facilitates a much needed discussion about the erasure of LGBTQIA+ history and the value of critical thinking in history classes.

 Learn about the trailblazing gender nonconforming performer Gladys Bentley with this free digital short and lesson plan with accompanying primary and secondary resources.
 In a time when homosexuality was widely considered deviant, Bentley wore men’s clothing and became famous for her lesbian-themed lyrics covering popular tunes of the day.
 Constantly reinventing herself, Bentley challenged norms and pushed boundaries.

 This blog is an excellent resource for educators and students looking to learn more about queer history through podcasts.

 Fifty-six percent of LGBTQIA+ team members and 66 percent of team leaders competing in high school sports report feeling a positive sense of belonging at school.
 The ability to participate fully in school life is critical for transgender students’ well-being during adolescence.
 Despite this, many states and school districts struggle with the issue of transgender inclusion in athletics.
 Use this advocacy guide to support trans student athletes in your community.